 There is a famous quote, "Think before you speak".
 But sometimes we use some word that is not appropriate for that moment.
 Realization comes after anything is done.
 Similarly, Panasonic which is a famous electronics brand done this mistake.
 When they launched a new PC they named it "Woody - the Internet pecker".
 Woody means male erection.

 But they didn't realise it and even renamed it as "Touch Woody" to highlight the touch screen feature of the PC.
 This is one of the greatest slung blunder done by a brand.
+This became one of the biggest marketing blunders in India.

 Even after these greatest disasters, these brands are doing well because they have learned from their mistake.
 That is what every human being and all the businesses should do.
 Don't repeat your mistake, learn from them and keep improving.
 And always remember that every failure is a door to a new opportunity or idea.